 Most come with steel self-tapping stainless-steel screws for easy installation.

-Although these may not be a necessity, they’re also helpful to prevent gates from dragging the deck while opening and closing.
-(That’s so aggravating when your gate door drags.)
+Although these may not be a necessity, they're helpful to prevent gates from dragging the deck while opening and closing (it's so aggravating when your gate door drags).

 Gate Door Stops